Ottu (film): Plot

-David surprisingly reveals that he isn't David but his boss Asainar.
-Kichu shocked to hear this gets out of the car and contacts the gang and they admit that it is in fact Asainar with Kichu in the car and offers Kichu 10 lakhs more if he takes Asainar to the shootout spot in Udupi.
-They finally reach Udupi at the shootout spot and Kichu goes outside the compound to get 2 teas but the teaseller lady already keeps 2 teas ready for them and hands it over.
-Kichu afraid of Asainar offers him the tea and asks him if he remembered anything from the incident.
-Asainar says no and asks Kichu in return if he remembered anything addressing him by the name "Dawood (David)".
-Kichu gets confused by Asainar calling him Dawood and finally Asainar reveals that it is Kichu who is actually David or Dawood and it is he who lost his memory all this time.
-Kichu doesnt want to believe all this and the gang arrive at the location and they stand in support of Asainar instead of Kichu.
+David surprisingly reveals that he is not David but his boss Asainar.
+Kichu, shocked to hear this, gets out of the car and contacts the gang, and they admit that it is in fact Asainar with Kichu in the car and offers Kichu 10 lakhs more if he takes Asainar to the shootout spot in Udupi.
+They finally reach the shootout spot, and Kichu goes outside the compound to get two teas, but the tea seller already keeps two teas ready for them and hands them over.
+Kichu, afraid of Asainar, offers him the tea and asks him if he remembered anything from the incident.
+Asainar says no and asks Kichu in return if he remembered anything addressing him by the name "Dawood" (David).
+Kichu gets confused by Asainar calling him Dawood, and Asainar finally reveals that it is Kichu who is actually David (Dawood) and it is he who lost his memory.
+Kichu does not want to believe all this.
+The gang arrives at the location, and they stand in support of Asainar instead of Kichu.
 Kichu gets confused and suddenly notices his father Chachan dressed up with the gang along with Kalyani.
-Shocked to see his whole life ending up as a lie.
-Asainar questions him on why David betrayed Asainar during the incident, to which Kichu cannot remember anything and breaks down.
+Shocked to see his whole life ending up as a lie, Asainar questions him on why David betrayed Asainar during the incident, of which Kichu cannot remember anything and breaks down.

-Asainar and gang takes Kichu along with them to another enemy named Adiga.
-They arrive at Adiga's place and shoots down everyone at his bungalow and finds Adiga at the beach who recognizes everyone including Kichu/David.
+Asainar and the gang take Kichu along with them to another enemy named Adiga.
+They arrive at Adiga's place, shoot down everyone at his bungalow, and find Adiga at the beach, who recognizes everyone including Kichu/David.
 He recollects everything from their origin stories in the past and finally expresses his anger towards Asainar.
 Asainar kills Adiga and takes Kichu to a silent location nearby.
-Asainar realizes that Kichu cannot remember being David and considers him of no use and leaves Kichu.
-Before leaving Kichu asks what David used to call Asainar.
+Asainar realizes that Kichu cannot remember being David and considers him of no use and spares him.
+Before leaving, Kichu asks what David used to call Asainar.
 Asainar responds "Annan” (brother) and indicates to Kalyani to finish him off after he leaves.
-Kalyani takes the gun and holds him at the gunpoint.
-Kichu finally asks if he is really David to which Kalyani nods.
-In his final moments, Kichu recollects telling Kalyani, when he thought Asainar was actually David, that if David realizes that he is David to even a small extent no one around him can even think about touching him.
-During the final moment, Kichu suddenly transforms into David and fights back killing everyone except Kalyani, David hugs Kalyani and kisses her but ends up killing her at that moment confirming that Kichu has actually turned into David.
-David takes a van and sits to realize a promise he had once given to Asaianar's wife that he will kill Asainar once and for all and David sets on the path to hunt Asainar down while Asainar is arrogantly confident that no one can stop him, indicating that the story will continue.
+Kalyani takes the gun and holds him at gunpoint.
+Kichu finally asks if he is really David, to which Kalyani nods.
+In his final moments, Kichu recollects telling Kalyani, when he thought Asainar was actually David, that if David realizes that he is David to even a small extent, no one around him can even think about touching him.
+During the final moment, Kichu suddenly transforms into David and fights back, killing everyone except Kalyani.
+David hugs and kisses Kalyani but ends up killing her, confirming that Kichu has actually turned into David.
+David takes a van and sits to remember a promise he had made to Asaianar's wife that he will kill Asainar.
+David sets out to hunt Asainar down while Asainar is arrogantly confident that no one can stop him, indicating that the tale will continue.